 We had a bright idea in the early spring of 1980 after we had sold our little fermette in l’Indre.
 Also, we had already enjoyed a bit of mountaineering in the Colorado Rocky Mountains during our almost unbelievable tour of the United States in 1979.
 We would probably enjoy going hiking in the Austrian Alps.
+So we thought and we were right.

 In our first year in Austria we tried both Vorarlberg and, after that, Tyrol, probably mainly